How universities are building innovation districts in cities

 Innovation districts are also sometimes designated as Business Improvement Districts, which means that developers and companies can see tax incentives for investment.

-Cities, too, see economic growth as students and faculty flock to take advantage of the jobs and cultural opportunities innovation districts afford, Bulls says.
+Cities, too, see economic growth as students and faculty flock to take advantage of the jobs and cultural opportunities innovation districts afford, Bulls said.
 As corporations set down roots, cities benefit from the incoming tax base.